Giovanni-Ferron/HaloProfileFit/README.md

     - sim_props[sim_type].keys() = {"HALO_NUM_TOT", "HALO_NUM_REGION", "MPART", "COSM_PARS"}

 **All halo profiles and fit parameters are saved in physical units, except the 3D and 2D radial bins which are in units of $r_{500c}$.
 All overdensity radii and masses are computed with respect to the critical density of the Universe, rather than the background value.
 All lengths and masses are in Mpc and $\text{M}_\odot$ respectively, except for the velocity dispersions and circular velocities, which are measured in km/s.**

+## Running from terminal
+The `HaloProfileFit.py` script can be run directly from command line.
+It will read all HDF5 files from all provided simulations and fit their 3D and 2D NFW, and 3D gNFW mass profiles by default.
+It will not save any data or figures by default.
+In order to run the routine for the example in the previous section, computing all possible quantities and saving all read and fit data and figures, use the following command:

+    python HaloProfileFit.py LCDM Model_1 Model_2 --sim_name simulation_name -r Region_1 Region_2 -sd -cal -sp

+In this example, --sim_name specifies the simultion_name folder, -r specifies the simulation regions to consider, -sd saves all profiles and fit results to file in the "progress" folder, -cal computes the plots for all quantities (i.e fit parameters, stacked profiles, concentration-mass relations and sparsities) and -sp saves all figures in the "figures" folder.
+For a full list of available options use the --help flag.

 ## Enable savestates
 If a simulation is composed of many HDF5 files, the routine allows to select the number of files to read at a time, along with the region from which to read them, allowing to read all HDF5 files in batches.